-The intrusion of invasive species due to land disturbance by oil and gas development has increased the risk of wildfire, which threatens public health and safety as much as it threatens natural and cultural resources.
+The intrusion of invasive species due to land disturbance by oil and gas activities has increased the risk of wildfire, which threatens public health and safety as much as it threatens natural and cultural resources.
 Exposed oil caused by chronic leaks and spills and in open-topped storage tanks and other containment vessels at oil production facilities has attracted songbirds and other wildlife and caused mortality.
 Abandoned infrastructure and debris has led to health and safety risks to visitors on refuges and is at odds with the purposes of refuges to offer a natural experience.

-The time, place and manner of activities associated with oil and gas development can have significant negative impacts on refuge resources and uses, but can also largely be avoided.
+The time, place and manner of activities associated with oil and gas activities can have significant negative impacts on refuge resources and uses, but can also largely be avoided.
 For instance, many times a well pad can be located to avoid ecologically sensitive areas of a refuge or easement while still providing an operator access to their minerals, or construction of roads and well pads can be timed so it does not occur during critical nesting seasons for birds.
 In addition, proper signage and security measures can alert visitors to the hazards associated with a particular oil and gas operation.

-The proposed rule would provide the Service the necessary tools to work with operators through a permitting process to avoid these impacts.
+The final rule will provide the Service the necessary tools to work with operators through a permitting process to avoid these impacts.
 The rule will also allow refuge managers to prescribe measures to prevent or minimize these impacts.
 Importantly, ensuring that operators are responsible for reclaiming and restoring habitat disturbed or destroyed by these activities will ensure that refuges resources and uses are protected for wildlife and future generations of Americans.

 How many national wildlife refuges have oil and gas operations?
 Are they all active?